shaff183/python-challenge/README.md

 # python-challenege
-## Python script for analyzing a companies financial records and voting data spanning multiple counties.
+## Python script for analyzing a companies financial records as well as voting data spanning multiple counties.
 ### PyBank, this python script will analyze:
 * The total number of months included in the dataset